 Only Hubble can detect these stars because ultraviolet light is blocked by Earth’s atmosphere and therefore doesn’t reach ground-based telescopes.
 The astronomers estimated the white dwarfs’ ages by analyzing their colors, which gives them the stars’ temperatures.
 The hottest dwarfs shine fiercely in ultraviolet light.

 The dwarfs were tossed out of the rough-and-tumble cluster center due to gravitational interactions with heftier stars orbiting the region.
 Stars in globular clusters sort themselves out by weight, with the heavier stars sinking to the middle.
 Before flaming out as white dwarfs, the migrating stars were among the most massive in the cluster, weighing roughly as much as our sun; the more massive stars burned out long ago.

 The migrating white dwarfs, however, are not in a hurry to leave.
-Their orbits expand outward at about 30 miles an hour, roughly the average speed of a car traveling in the city.
+Their orbits expand outward at about 30 miles (48 kilometers) an hour, roughly the average speed of a car traveling in the city.
 The dead stars will continue this pace for about 40 million years, until they reach a location that is more appropriate for their mass.